SinaBahrami89/RSA-cryptosystem-with-different-prime-generators/README.md

-This is a simple implementation of the RSA public-key cryptosystem developed by Sina Bahrami.
+This is a simple implementation of the RSA public-key cryptosystem developed by Sina Bahrami in Python 3.
-Anyone is free to use or modify the codes and modules that are contained in this file.

-The script is written in Python 3.

-There are a total of 5 modules:
+There are a total of 5 scripts/modules:

 - prime_generator.py:
 generates random prime integers using the following primality tests: Fermat, Miller-Rabin, deterministic Miller, and Baillie-PSW. the first two methods are the most efficient. deterministic Miller is also pretty good for integers less than or on the order of
-2**256. however, the current implementation of Baillie-PSW is inefficient. i do not recommend using this method at this statge.
+2**256. however, the current implementation of Baillie-PSW is inefficient.
 Randoms are expected to be cryptographically secure.
 They are generated via the SystemRandom class of the random module.

 - aux_fncs.py: